vistadataproject/documents/Background/vista/vista_monograph/README.md

 Electronic requests can be sent to VACOFOIASERVICE@VA.GOV

 VA is committed to the Open Source community and was instrumental in the establishment of the Open Source Electronic Health Record Agent (OSEHRA.)
-As part of the Department’s pioneering activities in the OSEHRA community, VA has contributed VistA code to the OSEHRA effort.
+As part of the Department’s pioneering activities in the OSEHRA community, VA has contributed VISTA code to the OSEHRA effort.
-VistA is a comprehensive  Health Information System and Electronic Health Record.
+VISTA is a comprehensive  Health Information System and Electronic Health Record.
 The software must be correctly configured to each healthcare setting by individuals knowledgeable about the software before the system is used to support healthcare delivery.

-How do I recommend changes to or ask questions about the VistA Monograph?
+How do I recommend changes to or ask questions about the VISTA Monograph?
 Comments and suggestions for changes to the Monograph are welcomed, and should be forwarded via email to the OIT PD Product Support Monograph mailgroup.Other Resources